Articles on: Matching Column

 With Formula

-Inventory will increase by 10 for each product to allow for buffer or restocking.
+Iincrease by 10 upon the value from the feed file for each product to allow for buffer or restocking.

 Empty